beynar/kit-state-params/README.md

 ## 3. Client Side

 Create a state with the searchParams function.
 You need to pass a schema of the parameters you want to use.
-The type of the state will infered from the schema.
+The type of the state will be infered from the schema.
 The state is a like a normal state in svelte 5.
 It is reactive and you can mutate or update its properties.

 Every mutation will be reflected in the url search params.